daanrooze/RWHmodel/DOCUMENTATION.md

 The primary beneficiaries are people who need access to freshwater, as well as drinking water suppliers and businesses transitioning to more sustainable water sources.
 The tool is designed for users with a hydrological background who are familiar with Python scripting, as it is a Python-based package and not a fully polished tool (though this could change in the future).

 It is also important to note that the tool should not be used to promote rainwater harvesting as a universal solution.
 In some areas, local climate or building types may require different approaches, so the model should provide an honest evaluation of rainwater harvesting's potential effectiveness.
+## Unique approach to modelling rainwater harvesting
+The methodology behind the tool uses a statistical approach to quantify both water demand and supply.
+The tool is a Python package that includes scripts for hydrological calculations and analysis.

+What sets this tool apart is its ability to model not just a single “average” year but the variability of reservoir dynamics.
+The definition of an “average” or “dry” year (the model input) is also not the most interesting figure – it’s about the reliability of using rainwater (the model output).
+Rather than assuming a fixed demand pattern, it explores different reservoir sizes and demand patterns to determine the minimum required tank size for a given service level.
+This method accounts for the likelihood of a reservoir being too small or over-sized, providing more realistic predictions.
+The model also allows users to view individual runs, including climate data, reservoir capacity, overflow, and deficit information.

+To make the model broadly applicable, it is designed to work with any hard surface (e.g., a roof) and any type of reservoir.
+Both reservoir capacity and demand are measured in units of height (mm), making hydrological calculations more straightforward.
+Results are then converted back into their original units (e.g., cubic meters).

 # Quick-start and example Use Cases
-## Practical use of the tool
+## Getting started
 For basic usage of the tool, follow these steps:
 1. Download or clone the repository containing the model to your local machine.
 2. Install the model using the instructions provided in the Installation Guide section of this document.
 3. Create a project folder (e.g., for a case study in India) and provide the required input data, including local climate data (precipitation and potential evapotranspiration), reservoir characteristics, and area-specific details.
-If local climate data is unavailable, users can use the 'hydromt_uwbm'  plugin for the hydromt framework  to generate timeseries based on global climate datasets such as ERA5.
+If local climate data is unavailable, users can use the ['hydromt_uwbm'](https://github.com/Deltares-research/hydromt_uwbm) plugin for the [hydromt framework](https://deltares.github.io/hydromt/latest/) to generate timeseries based on global climate datasets such as ERA5.
 4. Run the model for your specific case study by using the installed model from the project directory.
 Model results, figures, and statistics will be saved in the /output folder in the project directory.

 ## Use cases
 ### Single, simple model run